Koltsovo, Novosibirsk Oblast

-Koltsovo is a Science town (Naukograd) of the Russian Federation.
+Koltsovo is a naukograd, or "science town," of the Russian Federation.

 History

 The history of Koltsovo began in 1974 and is inseparably linked with the creation of the State Research Center of Virology and Biotechnology VECTOR, an institute specialized in the study of especially dangerous viruses.
 The settlement, initially established as the home for the institute was named after famous Soviet biologist, cytologist and geneticist Nikolai Koltsov.

-In 1990 (or 1989), the village of Novoborsk became the new microdistrict of Koltsovo.
+In 1989 or 1990, the village of Novoborsk became the new microdistrict of Koltsovo.
 Previously, this settlement was part of Baryshevsky Selsoviet.

 On January 17, 2003, Koltsovo was granted naukograd (science town) status, which it is to retain until the end of 2025.
 The status is granted to the cities with high concentrations of scientific research and production capabilities.
 Koltsovo received its status by Russian President order no.45 of January 17, 2003.

+Historically, the population of Koltsovo was The locality's area is 18.8 km2.

 Administrative and municipal status

 Within the framework of administrative divisions, Koltsovo is subordinated to Novosibirsky District.
 As a municipal division, Koltsovo is incorporated separately as Koltsovo Urban Okrug.